go2scope/MM-storage-api/README.md

 ```
 After the dataset is closed, we can't add any images to it.

+The summaryMetadata argument (JSON) must have all the required parameters for creating the dataset (e.g. dimension extents, channel names)

+#### Discussion:
+* We are assuming that summaryMeta input parameter (JSON format) contains necessary information for creating the dataset, e.g. how many channels, channel names, slices, etc.
+* Implicitly that means we know in advance all dimensional aspects of the dataset we are about to acquire

 ### Load Dataset
 This allows us to load an existing dataset and access data through the MMCore API.
 Loaded datasets are immutable, any attempt to add images will fail.
 "Loading" the dataset does not mean that it is loaded in program memory - it just means we can gain access to it through the MMCore API.